RTWA/WebApps-Docs/first-party-plugins/useful-links.md

 # Useful Links

-The Useful Links Plugin is...
+The Useful Links Plugin is a method display a list of links to either external or internal web pages.

 ### Repeater